surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 Configures sessions that use this session configuration to expose the `User:` PSDrive.
-User drives are unique for each connecting user and allow users to copy data to and from PowerShell endpoints even if the File System provider is not exposed.
+User drives are unique for each connecting user and allow users to copy data to and from PowerShell endpoints even if the FileSystem provider is not exposed.
 User drive roots are created under `$Env:LOCALAPPDATA\Microsoft\PowerShell\DriveRoots\`.
 For each user connecting to the endpoint, a folder is created with the name `$Env:USERDOMAIN\$Env:USERNAME`.
 For computers in workgroups, the value of `$Env:USERDOMAIN` is the hostname.